 Laura took over as executive director in October, 2012.
 Mountain living has long been a love of hers, as she was born and raised in a rural part of New Hampshire, attended high school in western Massachusetts, and spent many weekends exploring the nearby White Mountains.
 She has a degree in Communications Studies from Bryn Mawr College in Pennsylvania.
 She worked at Outward Bound in Philadelphia before moving to Yosemite for a job as Membership Coordinator for the Yosemite Conservancy.
 She learned about Friends of the Inyo while volunteering at Lake George during the Summer of Stewardship in 2011.
 After six and a half years in Yosemite, she found she was spending more and more time on the Eastside and decided to make the move over.
 She is passionate about cooking, skiing and community.

 The prickly pear hills surviving on the outskirts of Southern California suburbia can be blamed Paul McFarland's lasting addiction to wandering open spaces.
 After working across California to enhance public stewardship of public lands, Paul now lives in Lee Vining with his wife, Yvette, and two sons, Henry and Solomon and daughter Lydia.
-He currently manages Friends of the Inyo's field programs fostering preservation, exploration and stewardship of the lands from Mt.
+He currently works seasonally for Friends of the Inyo's field programs fostering preservation, exploration and stewardship of the lands from Mt.
 Whiteny to Death Valley to Potato Peak.
 Paul has been lucky enough to work with Friends of the Inyo since the waning days of the Clinton Administration.